spro/practical-pytorch/char-rnn-classification/char-rnn-classification.md

 We will be building and training a basic character-level RNN to classify words.
 A character-level RNN reads words as a series of characters - outputting a prediction and "hidden state" at each step, feeding its previous hidden state into each next step.
 We take the final prediction to be the output, i.e. which class the word belongs to.

-Specifically, we'll train on a few thousand last names over 18 languages of origin, and predict which language a name is from just based on the spelling:
+Specifically, we'll train on a few thousand surnames from 18 languages of origin, and predict which language a name is from based on the spelling:

 ```
 $ python predict.py Hinton